opacity/storage-node/README.md

 # Manage new dependence
-govendor list # will list all of new dependence. "m"=missing govendor fetch github.com/...  # fetch the dependence and add it to your local vendor folder govendor test +local # test to build it
+govendor list # will list all of new dependence. "m"=missing govendor fetch github.com/...  # fetch the dependence and add it to your local vendor folder
+# Govendor is not smart enough to fetch all sub dependence, so you might end to manually fetching all its sub-dependence yourself.
+govendor test +local # test to build it
 ```